0xJayOnchain/BaseFi-P2P-Lending-Protocol/README.md

 ## P2P Lending Protocol

-This is a P2P Lending Protocol built with the BASE ecosystem in mind.
+This is a P2P Lending Protocol built to make lending easier.

 ## Goals
 - [x] Build out a functioning P2P protocol <!-- In Progress -->